Conditional Discharge for First-Time Possession Charges & Offenders in New Jersey

 The court is required to suspend the defendant’s driver’s license after being admitted into the conditional discharge program.
 Driver’s license suspension will range from a minimum of 6 months up to 2 years.
 However, once admitted into the conditional discharge program, the court has the discretion of not suspending defendant’s privilege to drive based on a “hardship exception.”

-Eligibility for Conditional Discharge
+Eligibility for Conditional Discharge in New Jersey

 A conditional discharge may be a legal option for defendants charged with a disorderly persons offense involving drugs, or an indictable offense that has been downgraded to a municipal court.
 Not every defendant is eligible for a diversionary program.